-The ( ) indicator light illuminates when the ignition is first turned to the ON position to check the bulb.
+The \bigcirc illuminates briefly to ensure the system is functional.
 If it comes on after the engine is started, one of the engine's emission control systems may be malfunctioning.
 The light may illuminate without a driveability concern being noted.
 The vehicle will usually be drivable and will not require towing.